ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    For any email message, the Organizational Domain of the RFC5322.From domain is determined by performing a DNS Tree Walk as described in Section 4.5.
-The target of the search is a valid DMARC record that contains a psd tag with a value of 'y'.
-Once such a record has been found, the Organizational Domain for the DNS domain matching the one
+The target of the search is a valid DMARC record that contains a psd tag.
+Once such a record has been found, the Organizational Domain for the DNS domain matching the one found in

-Herr (ed) & Levine (ed)    Expires 5 June 2022                 [Page 14]
+Herr (ed) & Levine (ed)   Expires 11 June 2022                 [Page 14]

 Internet-Draft                  DMARCbis                   December 2021

-   found in the RFC5322.From domain can be declared to be the target domain queried for in the step just prior to the query that found the PSD domain.
+   the RFC5322.From domain can be declared to be the target domain queried for in the step just prior to the query that found the PSD domain.

    For example, given the RFC5322.From domain "a.mail.example.com", a series of DNS queries for DMARC records would be executed starting with "_dmarc.a.mail.example.com" and finishing with "_dmarc.com".
-   The "_dmarc.com" record would contain a psd tag with a value of 'y', and so the Organizational Domain for this RFC5322.From domain would be determined to be "example.com", the domain of the DMARC query executed prior to the query for "_dmarc.com".
+   The "_dmarc.com" record would contain a psd tag, and so the Organizational Domain for this RFC5322.From domain would be determined to be "example.com", the domain of the DMARC query executed prior to the query for "_dmarc.com".

 4.7.
 Identifier Alignment Explained